 Jadeite nodded, "As we speak, my minion, the monster Morga, is already out collecting human energy around the capital city of America."

-"I see, well done," Queen Beryl gave a little nod, "I will leave the task to you Jadeite."
+"I see, well done," Queen Beryl gave an approving nod, "I will leave the task to you Jadeite."

 "Thank you, my Queen," Jadeite bowed again.

 Back in the real world, Serena and Molly entered the jewelry store owned by Molly's mother.
-To their surprise, it was crowded and noisy.
+To their surprise, it was completely crowded and unbearably loud.
 School girls and young women, including a very fat woman dressed in pink, were gathered around the glass-encased jewelry displays, trying out various jewels, clearly enjoying themselves.
 Serena and Molly looked around in amazement.

-"Wow," Serena blinked, "they are a lot of people here."
+"Wow," Serena blinked, "there are a lot of people here."